 Understanding Basic Cybersecurity & Data Protection Documentation Components

-An organization is expected to identify cybersecurity and privacy principles (e.g., industry framework) that it wants to align its cybersecurity program with, so that its practices follow reasonably-expected controls.
+An organization is expected to identify cybersecurity and privacy principles (e.g., industry framework) that it wants to align its cybersecurity and privacy program with, so that its practices follow reasonably-expected controls.
 For example, to help make an organization's alignment with its NIST SP 800-53 R5 more straightforward and efficient:

 ComplianceForge Sells Far More Than Just Cybersecurity Policies & Standards!